lapce/plugin-server-protocol/_specifications/psp/0.1/plugin/lsp.md

 > *Since version 0.1.0*

-The Start LSP Server request is sent from the server to the client to order spawning an LSP server.
+The Start LSP Server request is sent from the server to the client when a standalone LSP server needs to be spawned.

 _Client Capability_:
 * property name (optional): `general.LSP`